 Fireworks, hurricane mark US Independence Day

-The United States marks 238 years as a nation as it celebrates Independence Day with fireworks, food and music.
-Hurricane Arthur crashed holiday parties along the East Coast.
+The United States marked 238 years as a nation as it celebrated Independence Day on the Fourth of July with fireworks, food and music.
+Hurricane Arthur crashed Friday’s holiday parties along the East Coast.
 Moscow had subdued festivities amid growing anti-American sentiment over the crisis in Ukraine.
 Here are some highlights of Independence Day celebrations across the globe:

 FIRE IN THE SKY

 Tens of thousands of people gathered to watch the fireworks show in New York City.

 A brilliant 25-minute show of reds, whites and blues lit up the sky from three barges on the East River, sandwiched between Brooklyn and lower Manhattan — and even some from the Brooklyn Bridge itself.